MinaProtocol/mina/CONTRIBUTING.md

 various parts of our process.
 Coda is still very young, so things might be a little bumpy while we figure out how to smoothly run the project!

+If you haven't seen it yet, the [developer README](README-dev.md) has the basic setup you need to get up and running to build and edit Coda.

 ## Bug reports

 Bug reports should include, at minimal, the `coda -version` output and